nviliam/nviliam/README.md

 - 👋 Hi, I’m @nviliam
 - 👀 I’m interested in learning anything about programming.
-- 🌱 I’m currently learning HTML, CSS, JavaScript and Azure.
+- 🌱 I’m currently learning HTML, CSS, JavaScript at ProgMasters.
 - 💞️ I’m looking to collaborate on any simple related projects where I can gain practical experience and help.
-- 📫 How to reach me nviliam@gmail.com.
+- 📫 How to reach me nviliam7@gmail.com.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I'am working as a soccer analyst.